‘Avengers: Endgame’ Has Already Smashed Its First Box Office Record With $60 Million Thursday

 As if there were any doubt, Avengers: Endgame is already breaking box office records.
-Thursday night was the preview opener for the film, with Friday the official opening which will kick off possibly the biggest box office weekend ever.
-Forbes is reporting Endgame brought in a whopping $60 million on Friday in the United States, beating out record holder Star Wars: The Force Awakens which held the record for several years with $57 million.
+Thursday night was the preview opener for the film, with Friday the official opening, which will kick off possibly the biggest box office weekend ever.
+Forbes is reporting Endgame brought in a whopping $60 million on Thursday in the United States, beating out record holder Star Wars: The Force Awakens which held the record for several years with $57 million.

-Endgame also surpassed fellow blockbusters Star Wars: The Last Jedi and Avengers: Infinity War which earned $45 million and $39 million respectively.
+Endgame also surpassed fellow blockbusters Star Wars: The Last Jedi and Avengers: Infinity War which earned $45 million and $39 million, respectively.
 Naturally, this lands the team-up flick atop the MCU for Thursday box office numbers.
-Endgame has more than doubled the previous number-two (Avengers: Age of Ultron/$27.6 million) and number-three (Black Panther/$25.2 million) record holders in the MCU.
+Endgame has more than doubled the previous No. 2 (Avengers: Age of Ultron/$27.6 million) and No. 3 (Black Panther/$25.2 million) record holders in the MCU.

 With a stellar Thursday under its belt, Avengers: Endgame is still predicted to have the biggest weekend opener of all time, both domestically and internationally.